Answer the Call of the Wildflowers as They Begin to Bloom

-Minnesota wildflowers!
-Every spring we eagerly await the first sprouts and blossoms of our state’s native flowers, and throughout the seasons we follow their blooming south to north, east and west.
+Every spring we eagerly await the first sprouts and blossoms of our state’s native wildflowers, and throughout the seasons we follow their blooming south to north, east and west.
 Here are a few of our favorite places to visit.

-Right in Minneapolis you can visit Eloise Butler Wildflower Garden, a favorite of Forbes and the oldest public wildflower garden in the U.S., where you might see snow trilliums so early they might be surrounded by snow.
+Right in Minneapolis you can visit Eloise Butler Wildflower Garden, the oldest public wildflower garden in the U.S., where you might see snow trilliums so early they might be surrounded by snow.
 Marsh marigolds soon follow, as do showy lady’s-slippers, twinleaf and many other native flowers.
 Across Theodore Wirth Parkway follow the trail to the Quaking Bog, where under the hush of tamarack trees starflowers and other bog flowers bloom among the mosses.

 At Long Lake Conservation Center, a county park and environmental education center near Aitkin, canoes are available to paddle around the lake.
 The floating bog that rims the lake abounds with wildflowers best seen from a vantage point on the water.
 In June you’ll see purple pitcher plant, blue flag, sundew, and many others.
 If you’re lucky, you also may see orchids such as dragon’s mouth and grass pink.

 On the third Saturday in June, you can bike to see beautiful bunches of the state flower along the Lake Wobegon Trail.
 The free, family-oriented Lady Slipper Nature Ride is approximately six miles round trip and takes place as part of Avon’s annual Spunktacular Days festival.